flyteorg/flyte/rsts/dive_deep/overview.rst

 an inventory of available tasks, workflows and launchplans declared per project and domain.
 A scheduled or on-demand execution can then be launched against one of the registered entities.

-Refer to the `divedeep-architecture-overview`_ to get an overview of the system architecture.